Meet our outstanding teaching staff!

 They may forget what you said — but they will never forget how you made them feel. —Carl W. Buehner

 Contact Jeanette at email@example.com.

 Before joining the Boggs School family, Liz began working with youth as a camp counselor and a GED prep tutor for young men in a delinquent facility.
 She taught elementary special education for three years in greater New Orleans.
 Liz also worked on community food security issues, serving on the board of the New Orleans Food Cooperative in its first year of operation.
 Most recently, she taught Kindergarten in Ann Arbor through a Master's degree program at the University of Michigan.
 As a lifelong camper and hiker, Liz loves bringing learning outdoors.
 In the classroom, she works hard to connect academic skills and knowledge with real world applications to make learning meaningful and memorable.
-When she's not teaching, Liz enjoys painting, cooking, and gardening.
+When she is not teaching, Liz enjoys painting, cooking, and gardening.
 Her top priority as a teacher is to really get to know her students well, and that means getting to know their parents and families, too.
-As a founding Boggs School teacher, Liz is entering her fourth year at the school.
+As a founding Boggs School teacher, Liz is entering her sixth year at the school.